Useful info you won't find anywhere else

 Bovada also allows me to mediate if one of my readers clicks over to them, plays the casino games, and has a problem they can't get Bovada to resolve.
 Believe me, I wouldn't offer that service if I got more than a trivial number of inquiries on that topic.

 Bottom line: Bovada is fair and safe.
 You might have a good experience with another casino...and you might not.
 I know Bovada is good, and that's why I picked them.

 Also, know that Parkinson's drugs encourage gambling.

-of Winning a Million Dollars or More
+The Odds of Winning a Million Dollars or More

 aka, The Lottery vs. Megabucks

 Multi-Million Dollar Jackpots

 The big take-away here is that your chances of winning the Lotto on one play are twice as good as for winning Megabucks.
 But it doesn't end there: A Megabucks play costs $3, while a Lotto ticket costs only $1.
 So for the cost of playing Megabucks once, you could play the Lotto three times.
 And for $3 played, your chances of winning the Lotto are about six times better than winning Megabucks.
 Wow!
 So if your goal is to actually win the jackpot (which is why most people play a jackpot game), the Lotto will serve your purposes better.